RebirthUO/.github/profile/README.md

 ### GumpStudio

-Provides a Fork of Bradley Uffners together with a few QOL updates making it more useful or fixing exceptions.
+Provides a Fork of Bradley Uffners GumpStudio together with a few QOL updates making it more useful or fixing exceptions.

 ### ServUO